candy-kingdom/mints/README.md

 {Name} is a microframework that allows building declarative and nice-looking CLI apps.

-Consider the following example as a demonstration of {Name} capabilities:
+Consider the following simple program as a demonstration of {Name} capabilities:
 ```py
 # say.py